AaronRandall/miri/README.md

     bin/miri_with_detection

-to allow for detecting audio (e.g. "Hello Miri!"), and automatically starting Miri.
+to allow for detecting audio (e.g. "Hello Miri!"), and automatically start Miri (hands-free, instead of having to manually run bin/miri).